addyosmani/backbone-fundamentals/README.md

 );
 ```

-4. Finally we can use the text resource that's been loaded for templating purposes.
+4. Finally, we can use the text resource that's been loaded for templating purposes.
 You're probably used to storing your HTML templates inline using a script with a specific identifier.

-With Underscore.js's micro-templating (and jQuery) this would typically be:
+With Underscore.js's micro-templating (and jQuery) this would typically look like this:

 HTML: